Search by Keyword

 However, George Martin must have instructed them to simplify the arrangement again, instructing Ringo to just play a straight 4/4 drum beat throughout the song and for George to only play the first guitar run in the bridges, dropping the second run during the vocal "only one, lonely one."
 They implemented these changes for "take seven,” which was also a complete performance of the song.
 John changed his “oooh” at the end of the song to a loud hum but still insisted on the “la-la-la” as the song eventually would be fading away.

-While “take eight” broke down just as the first verse began because of John flubbing the lyrics (“you’ve said the wrong words” Paul points out to John), “take nine” was a complete version and was deemed “best" at that time, "Misery" considered complete as far as The Beatles performance was concerned.
-It was now 6 pm and time for a break to gear up for recording six more songs by 11 pm.
+While “take eight” broke down just as the first verse started because of John flubbing the lyrics (“you’ve said the wrong words” Paul points out to John), “take nine” was a complete recording that was deemed acceptable at that time, "Misery" considered complete as far as The Beatles performance was concerned.
+It was now 6 pm and time for a break in order to gear up for recording six more songs by 11 pm.

-February 20th, 1963, was the date that George Martin chose to record his piano overdubs onto “Misery,” thereby putting the finishing touches on the song.
-Since only twin-track (or 2-track) machines were used for Beatles recordings at this early stage, only minimal overdubs were attempted because of the need to "bounce" additional mixes in order to create more recording space, each bounce reducing the quality of the original recording.
+F ebruary 20th, 1963 was the session date that George Martin had chosen to record his piano overdubbing onto the song “Misery,” thereby putting the finishing touches on the song.
+Because only twin-track (or 2-track) machines were used for Beatles recordings at this early stage, minimal overdubs were attempted because of the need to "bounce" additional mixes to create more recording space, each bounce reducing the quality of the original recording.
 "I found with The Beatles," George Martin explains in the book "Maximum Volume: The Life Of Beatles Producer George Martin," "that if I recorded all of the rhythm on one track and all of the voices on the other, I needn't worry about losing the voices even if I recorded them at the same time.
 I could concentrate on getting a really loud rhythm sound, knowing that I could always bring it up or down afterwards to make sure the voices were coming through."
 This being the case, after George Martin completed his piano overdub for "Misery" simultaneous to the original two-track tape being re-recorded onto another two-track machine, the clarity of The Beatles' original performance was still quite good.

-George Martin decided to perform an edit of two different "takes" to get the finished master of The Beatles' performance; the first half of "take seven" and the second half of "take nine."
-Upon listening to the original recordings of both takes, it appears that the main edit occurs just as the third verse begins (at the word "shend") while George's guitar run in the first bridge of "take seven" must have been edited out as well.
-With this complete, George Martin went back to work in performing his piano overdubs onto what was now "take 11," playing the exact riff that Harrison was playing on the guitar, only in octaves and, of course, with perfect timing.
+George Martin decided to make an edit of two different takes in order to get the finished master of The Beatles' performance: this being the first half of "take seven" and the second half of "take nine."
+After listeneing to the original recordings of both takes, it appears that the edit happens just as the third verse appears (with the word "shend") while George's guitar run in the first bridge of "take seven" must have been edited out as well.
+With this now completed, George Martin went back to work in performing his piano overdubs onto what was now "take 11," playing the exact riff that George was playing on the guitar, only in octaves and, of course, with perfect timing.
 He also played a piano arpeggio on top of George’s introductory guitar chord and added two accent notes in between the lyrics in the final two measures of each bridge.
 It took five takes for him to complete these overdubs to his satisfaction (takes 12 through 16).
-This becomes the first of many songs during their career on which George Martin accompanies The Beatles musically.
+This becomes the very first of quite a few recordings in their career on which George Martin accompanies The Beatles musically.

-Engineer Geoff Emerick, who was present on this day for his first of a history of sessions he would engineer for The Beatles, details his witnessing of George Martin's overdubs for "Misery."
-"That session was my first exposure to George Martin's signature 'wound-up' piano, piano recorded at half-speed in unison with guitar but played an octave lower.
-The combination produced a kind of magical sound, and it was an insight into a new way of recording - the creation of new tones by combining instruments and by playing them with the tape sped up or slowed down.
+Engineer Geoff Emerick, who was present on this day for his first of a history of sessions he would engineer for the group, details his witnessing of George Martin's overdubs on The Beatles' track "Misery."
+"That session was my very first exposure to George Martin's signature 'wound-up' piano, piano recorded at half-speed in unison with guitar but played an octave lower.
+The combination produced a kind of magical sound, and it was an insight into a new way of recording, the creation of brand new tones by combining instruments and by playing them with the tape sped up or slowed down.
 George Martin had developed that sound years before I met him and he used it on a lot of his records.
 Overdubbing a half-speed piano is not the easiest thing to do either, because when you're monitoring at half speed, it's hard to keep the rhythm steady.
-There certainly were more than a few expletives coming from George as he struggled to get the timing down while overdubbing onto the song 'Misery,' on both the spread chord that opens the song and on the little arpeggios and chord stabs that are played throughout."
+There certainly were more than a few expletives coming from George as he struggled to get the timing down while overdubbing onto the song 'Misery,' on both the spread chord that opens the song and on the little arpeggios and chord stabs that are performed throughout."

-An amusing note to add concerning the recording of “Misery” is the most noteworthy example of the Beatles pronouncing the consonant “s” as “sh.”
-It can be slightly detected in other Beatle songs of 1963, such as “I Want To Hold Your Hand” (“…when I shay that shomething…”), but it definitely can be heard in “Misery” (“…shend her back to me…”).
-Add to this the comedic “la,la,la,la,la,la” during the fade-out, and it is apparent that the song was viewed by the band as album filler, being recently rejected by Helen Shapiro.
+An amusing note to add concerning the recording of “Misery” is The Beatles' most noteworthy example of pronouncing the consonant “s” as “sh.”
+It can be slightly detected in other Beatle songs of 1963, such as “I Want To Hold Your Hand” "when I shay that shomething"), but it definitely can be witnessed in “Misery” (“shend her back to me”).
+Add to this their comedic “la,la,la,la,la,la” during the fade-out, and it is apparent that the song was viewed by the band as album filler, being recently rejected by Helen Shapiro.
 But, for our benefit, this adds a comedic touch which adds to its charm and gives us a hint of the fun-loving Beatles we were soon to get to know in their movie "A Hard Day’s Night."

-There were seven other times that The Beatles recorded the song "Misery" in 1963, these all being done specifically for BBC radio.
+There were seven other occurances that The Beatles recorded the song "Misery" in 1963, these being done specifically for BBC radio.
 The first was on March 6th at Playhouse Theatre in Manchester between 8 and 8:45 pm, produced by Peter Pilbeam.
 This recording was broadcast on the radio show "Here We Go" on March 12th between 5 and 5:29 pm.
-The second BBC recording of the song was broadcast live on the show "Saturday Club" from Studio 3A, Broadcasting House in London on March 16th, between 10 am and noon, the producers being Jimmy Grant and Bernie Andrews.
-Then on March 21st, The Beatles recorded "Misery" in Studio One of BBC Piccadilly Studios in London between 1 and 2 pm for transmission on the show "On The Scene" on March 28th between 5 and 5:29 pm.
+The second BBC recording of the song was broadcast live on the show "Saturday Club" from Studio 3A, Broadcasting House in London on March 16th of that year between 10 am and noon, this being produced by Jimmy Grant and Bernie Andrews.
+Then on March 21st, The Beatles recorded "Misery" in Studio One of BBC Piccadilly Studios in London between 1 and 2 pm for the show "On The Scene," this airing on March 28th between 5 and 5:29 pm.

-And then back to Studio One of BBC Piccadilly Studios on April 1st, 1963 to record the song for the show "Side By Side" between 2:30 and 5:30 pm, the show being broadcast three weeks later on April 22nd between 5 and 5:29 pm.
-"Misery" was also recorded for BBC radio on April 3rd before an audience at the Playhouse Theatre in London between 8:30 to 9:45 pm, this being broadcast on the show "Easy Beat" on April 7th between 10:31 and 11:30 am.
+Then back over to Studio One of BBC Piccadilly Studios on April 1st, 1963 to record the song for the program "Side By Side" between 2:30 and 5:30 pm, this show aired three weeks later on April 22nd between 5 and 5:29 pm.
+"Misery" was also recorded for BBC radio on April 3rd before an audience at London's new Playhouse Theater that year between 8:30 to 9:45 pm, this being broadcast on the show "Easy Beat" on April 7th between 10:31 and 11:30 am.
 An additional private recording of the song was made on April 4th, 1963 by John Bloomfield, a fifteen-year-old student in the audience of Stowe School at Roxburgh Hall in Stowe where The Beatles performed a total of 22 songs between 6:30 to 7:30 pm.
 Then we skip to May 24th when The Beatles recorded the song for the first program of their very own BBC radio show entitled "Pop Go The Beatles" in Studio Two of Aeolian Hall in London between 2 and 6 pm, which was produced by Terry Henebery.
 This show was broadcast on June 4th between 5 and 5:29 pm.
 Finally, they recorded the song on September 3rd in Studio Two of Aeolian Hall in London between 5 and 7:30 pm for the 14th edition of "Pop Go The Beatles," this time produced by Ian Grant.
 This was broadcast by the BBC on September 17, 1963 between 5 and 5:29 pm.

 Song Structure and Style

 The song was written in one of the most established formulas of popular music of its time.
-It was written in the 'verse/ verse/ bridge/ verse' style (or aaba) which does not have a repeatable chorus.
+It was written using the 'verse/ verse/ bridge/ verse' style (or aaba), this format not featuring a repeatable chorus.
 The songwriting styles of many of The Beatles' favorite artists of the time use a similar song structure, such as Fats Domino and Arthur Alexander.
 The title, or hook-line, of the song is found at the end of each verse, which helps listeners to remember the title of the song.
-In this case, The Beatles opted not to include a solo of any kind, which, after the last verse, allows for an immediate repeating of the bridge and final verse.
+In the case of "Misery," The Beatles opted not to include a solo of any kind, which, after the last verse, allows for an immediate repeating of the bridge and final verse.
 After the guitar strum/piano arpeggio, Lennon and McCartney sing a partially a cappella introduction of the key phrase of the song.
 The true tempo of the song then appears as both John and Paul sing all of the song's lyrics together, mostly in unison.
 Only when the words “in misery” are sung does McCartney sing a higher harmony.

-Ringo plays metronome-style drums for this song, sticking strictly to the hi-hat with the right hand for the entire song.
-Except for the small drum intro at the beginning of Ringo's appearance on the song, no drum fills are played at all right through until the song fades.
-This is strong evidence, not of Ringo's lack of skill, but of his performing what is suitable to the particular song being recorded.
-In actuality, "take six" of "Misery" shows that Ringo originally planned on performing energetic drum fills during the bridge, but this was vetoed in favor of the simple drumming we hear on the song.
+Ringo performs metronome-style drums for this song, sticking strictly to the hi-hat with the right hand for the entire song.
+Except for the small drum intro at the beginning of Ringo's appearance on the song, no drum fills are displayed at all right through until the song fades.
+This is a strong indication, not of Ringo's lack of skill, but of his performing what is suitable to the particular song being recorded.
+In actuality, "take six" of "Misery" reveals that Ringo originally planned on performing energetic drum fills during the bridge, but this was vetoed in favor of the simplistic drum work we hear on the song.
 It was easily discernable at the time that a Keith Moon-like drumming style was not required here, but he surely did cut loose on other tracks recorded that day, such as on “Boys” and “I Saw Her Standing There,” which shows the versatility Ringo had.
 He definitely wasn’t a “showboat,” but a group player.

-The rhythm guitar style used in this song was one that was used quite regularly in the early Beatles recording career, such as on “From Me To You,” “There’s A Place” and “She Loves You.”
-Both John and George are confined to rhythm guitar in the song, which is primarily shifting our focus on the vocals and lyrics.
-"Take six" of the song also shows the guitar phrases that Harrison intended for the bridge, which were left off in the end in favor of the similar sounding phrases played on piano by George Martin.
+The rhythm guitar style appearing on this song was one that was used quite regularly in the early Beatles recording career, such as on “From Me To You,” “There’s A Place” and “She Loves You.”
+Both John and George were confined to rhythm guitar in the song, which is primarily shifting our focus on the vocals and lyrics.
+"Take six" of the song also shows the guitar phrases that Harrison intended for the bridge, which were left off in the end in favor of the similar sounding piano phrases George Martin later overdubbed.

-A minor surprise in “Misery” is the changed lyrics in the second bridge.
-“Can’t she see she’ll always be the only one, only one” is replaced with “She’ll remember and she’ll miss her only one, lonely one.”
-Usually in Beatles songs, as well as the established song structure of the day, the bridge is identical when repeated.
+A minor surprise we hear in “Misery” is the changed lyrics that appear in the second bridge.
+“Can’t she see she’ll always be the only one, only one” is later replaced with “She’ll remember and she’ll miss her only one, lonely one.”
+Usually in Beatles songs, as well within the established song structure of the day, the bridge is identical when repeated.

-It’s also interesting to note that the lyrics, although quite “downbeat,” are accompanied by a very cheerful melody line and chord structure.
+It is also interesting to note that the lyrics, although quite negative, are accompanied by a very cheerful melody line and chord structure.
 Even within the lyrics it is noticeable that the heartbreak sung about isn’t taken quite that seriously.
 After we hear about the singer losing his girl “for sure” and not being able to see her anymore, we next hear “it’s gonna be a drag”!
 It makes the listener feel he’s not taking this breakup so hard after all.

 Vee-Jay's "Introducing...The Beatles" album